January 2021: Kyle Ferreira Van Leer is ABC10's Teacher of the Month

+This is a challenge he is taking head-on and he's passing with flying colors.

-ABC10 asked Kyle a few questions to get a better understanding of his career in teaching young students.
+ABC10 asked Van Leer a few questions to get a better understanding of his career in teaching young students.

 Q: How long have you been teaching?